Tainted\\Coders

 }

-This lets us dynamically access the fields:
+This lets us dynamically access the fields from the string value of its property:

 fn some_system() {

-let mut value = Foo {
+let mut slider = Slider { value: 0.5 };

 // You can set field values like this.
-The type must match exactly or this will fail.
+The type must match

-*value.get_field_mut("a").unwrap() = 2usize;
+*slider.get_field_mut("value").unwrap() = 2usize;

-assert_eq!(*value.get_field::<usize>("a").unwrap(), 2);
+assert_eq!(*slider.get_field::<usize>("a").unwrap(), 2);

 // You can also get the &dyn Reflect value of a field like this

-let field = value.field("a").unwrap();
+let field = slider.field("value").unwrap();

 // you can downcast Reflect values like this: